libdebug/libdebug/docs/source/index.rst

     python3 -m pip install libdebug

 This will install the stable build of the library.
-If you don't mind a few hicups, you can install the latest dev build from the Github repository:
+If you don't mind a few hiccups, you can install the latest dev build from the Github repository:

 .. code-block:: bash